 Let’s bring the examples a little closer to home.
 Let’s say I have a Hawaiian birth certificate, and an instance on one form where two characters have a certain spatial relationship, and then find another form where the two letters are in exactly the same relationship to each other.
 Let’s say that through some argument (that may be fallacious) you determine that the odds are one in a thousand that pairs would correspond.
 Have I found a very unlikely event?
 The answer is no for at least two reasons.
 First, I picked the pair after I found the correspondence.
 There are 196 typed characters on Obama’s birth certificate, yielding 19,110 pairs of characters to compare.
 So finding a one in a thousand event in a sample of 19,110 is not unlikely at all; it’s almost inevitable (better than the one in a million in our birthday example).
 The second error is assuming that the positions of the characters is independent.
 In fact a typewriter is designed to consistently put characters in exactly the same relation to other characters, line by line, day by day, in a grid that is 6 lines per inch vertically and 10 characters per inch horizontally.
 So rather than compute a probability assuming that the spacing is random (events are independent), we should be asking the question of how probable is it that these two character pairs are in the same relative position given that they were typed on the same model of typewriter (and based on font analysis, it appears that the same model Kapi’olani hospital typewriter typed all of its birth certificates), and likely the same typewriter.

 Let me emphasize that we do not know anything about the methodology, analysis or assumptions made in the reports that Zullo talks about, but refuses to release.
-They may be sophisticated or naive, but they are almost inevitably wrong unless you assess the probability of a massive mutigenerational cover-up of the facts of Obama’s birth involving multiple administrations of both parties in the Hawaii Department of Health and numerous White House staffers and the President of the United States as having a probability greater than one in a thousand.
+They may be sophisticated or naive, but they are almost inevitably wrong unless you assess the probability of a massive mutigenerational cover-up of the facts of Obama’s birth involving multiple administrations of both parties in the Hawaii Department of Health, 1961 Honolulu newspapers, and numerous White House staffers and the President of the United States as having a probability greater than one in a thousand.
 I doubt that we will ever see the analyses from Mike Zullo.
-I cannot critique what I haven’t seen and the confidentiality of his relationships with his experts is a screen that Mike Zullo can hide behind.
+I cannot critique what I haven’t seen and the confidentiality of his relationships with his experts is a screen that Mike Zullo hides behind.